venusjivani/mantl/docs/getting_started/index.rst

    ansible-playbook -i path/to/inventory -e @security.yml mantl.yml

+**To deploy via ansible:**

-First, ping the servers to ensure they are reachable via ssh:
+1. Ping the servers to ensure they are reachable via ssh:

 .. code-block:: shell

   ansible all -m ping

-If any servers fail to connect, check your connection by adding ``-vvvv`` for verbose SSH debugging and try again to view the errors in more detail.
+It may take a few minutes after terraform for the servers to be reachable.
+If any servers fail to connect, you can check your connection by adding ``-vvvv`` for verbose SSH debugging and try again to view the errors in more detail.

+2. Upgrade packages
 .. warning::

    Due to updated packages in the recent CentOS-7 (1511) release, it is critical